aphyray/fancy_renpy_console/README.md

 * scrollable with mouse wheel
 * repeated expressions don't repeat
 * click to clear expressions
+* pretty prints by default. wrap expression in nopf() to prevent that

 notify:
 * behaves like a queue now